Up to 1.5 million UK properties at risk of flooding due to melting Arctic ice

 “As we approach the next general election all political parties must pledge their continued commitment to follow the science and listen to the independent advice of the Climate Change Committee.”

-A Government spokesperson said: “The UK holds a prominent position in global Arctic research, ranking among the top four nations in peer-reviewed Arctic research output, while allocating approximately £10 million annually for Arctic science projects.
+A government spokesperson said: “The UK holds a prominent position in global Arctic research, ranking among the top four nations in peer-reviewed Arctic research output, while allocating approximately £10m annually for Arctic science projects.

 “The UK is a committed observer to the Arctic Council and we stand ready to increase our participation further.

-“Additionally, we are investing £5.2 billion in the UK’s flood defences by 2027 to enhance protection for hundreds of thousands of properties both now and in the future.”
+“Additionally, we are investing £5.2bn in the UK’s flood defences by 2027 to enhance protection for hundreds of thousands of properties both now and in the future.”